 II.
-Policy Against Bullying, Cyber-Bullying, and Retaliation
+Policy Against Bullying, Cyberbullying, and Retaliation

-The school will not tolerate any form of bullying or cyber-bullying, nor will we tolerate retaliation against any person who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying.
+The school will not tolerate any form of bullying or cyberbullying, nor will we tolerate retaliation against any person who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying.

-Bullying, cyber-bullying, and retaliation are prohibited on school grounds and at school-sponsored events, activities, functions, and programs.
-Bullying, cyber-bullying, and retaliation are also prohibited on school buses, vans and on other vehicles owned, leased, or used by the school, and through the use of technology or an electronic device owned, leased, or used by the school.
+Bullying, cyberbullying, and retaliation are prohibited on school grounds and at school-sponsored events, activities, functions, and programs.
+Bullying, cyberbullying, and retaliation are also prohibited on school buses, vans and any other vehicles owned, leased, or used by the school, and through the use of technology or an electronic device owned, leased, or used by the school.

-In addition, bullying, and cyber-bullying are prohibited at a location that is not schoolrelated or through the use of technology or an electronic device that is not owned, leased, or used by the school, if the bullying creates a hostile environment at school for a targeted individual; infringes on the rights of a targeted individual at school; or materially and substantially disrupts the educational process or the orderly operation of the school.
+In addition, bullying, and cyberbullying are prohibited at a location that is not schoolrelated or through the use of technology or an electronic device that is not owned, leased, or used by the school, if the bullying creates a hostile environment at school for a targeted individual; infringes on the rights of a targeted individual at school; or materially and substantially disrupts the educational process or the orderly operation of the school.